aws/aws-toolkit-vscode/docs/icons.md

 # Icons

-All icons are used in the Toolkit can be found in this directory.
+All icons that are used in the Toolkit can be found in `resources/icons`.

 A [build script](../../scripts/build/generateIcons.ts) generates Toolkit artifacts:

 -   `resources/icons/cloud9/generated`
 -   `resources/fonts/aws-toolkit-icons.woff`
--   `resources/stylesheets/icons.css`
+-   `resources/css/icons.css`
 -   `contributes.icons` in [package.json](../../package.json)

 This script should be ran using `npm run generatePackage` after making updates.
 Any changes made to `package.json` should be committed with the relevant icons.